4 Corners Life Alliance is an educational MLM, offering a selection of eBooks on financial fitness. At least, that’s how the company presents itself.

 As a topic, financial fitness does have potential.
 People are often looking for ways to improve their finances.
 The right book can sometimes be inspirational, helping them to find answers that they never would have otherwise.

 While the print industry is still alive and kicking, eBooks are becoming increasingly popular as a way to read.
 After all, they’re much more portable than a conventional book and can be used across many different devices.
 This could make eBooks a good way to earn money, but only if the product was right.

-4 Corners Alliance Group
+Two Ways To Make Money With 4 Corners Alliance Group

+Now, at first glance, financial education books don’t sound like a bad idea.
 That is…until you see what they are and how much they are going to cost you.
 The books available at Level 1 are only going to cost $10, which isn’t bad for a PDF download (they are not available on Kindle or any other eReader).

 As is common with MLM companies, the compensation plan is complicated and requires at least 20 minutes to explain how you get paid, and how much you get paid.